loyada/typedpy/docs/tutorial_basics.rst

 .. contents:: :local:

-Basic Use Case story
+Basic Use-Case story
 =====================

 | Let's start with a scenario: You created a system that processes trades (we assume simple equity trades).
-| A trade has many parameters: price, quantity, Participants details, symbol, date and time, venue etc.
+A trade has many parameters: price, quantity, Participants details, symbol, date and time, venue etc.
 |
 | The trades are passed around by throughout the system.
 Often that will result in an unwieldy list of function parameters,
   or a dict with names of the fields and their value.
 This is an anti-pattern, since it relies on all the collaborators